ceylon/ceylon-rpm-repo/dist-pkg/README.md

 The result you'll be able to find in `~/rpmbuild/RPMS/noarch`!

-Your next step is going to be to build an RPM repo so follow the instructions at https://github.com/ceylon/ceylon-rpm-repo
+Your next step is going to be to [build a YUM/DNF repo](../repo/README.md)